fredsarm/journeyNotes/Agile Methodologies and Project Management/Jira/Jira Notes.md

 3. **Configure Custom Fields**: Add fields specific to the team’s needs, such as due dates, risk levels, or estimated hours.
 4. **Custom Boards**: Design your own boards with columns that reflect the stages in your workflow.

-## 2.4 Permissions
+## 2.4 Configuring Permissions
-## 2.4.1 Permission Scopes

 There are three scope levels.
-The Atlassian account scope, the Product scope (Jira, for example) and the product scope.
+The **Atlassian account** scope, the product scope (**Jira** for example) and the **project** scope.
-#### 2.4.1.1.
+### 2.4.1.
 Atlassian account scope
-In the Atlassian account, we can create, modify and exclude groups.
-The main purpose of the groups is to define what level of permissions the the member will be granted to access Atlassian products.
-Usually, there are more than one group defined to a product.
-One with administer role and another with just user role.
+Atlassian account is where **users** and **groups** are created, modified and excluded.
+The main purpose of them is to define what level of permissions the member will be granted to access Atlassian products.
+These permissions are granted with pre-defined roles that is not possible to edit.
+Usually, there are more than one group defined to product and user.
+One with administer role and another with just a user role.
-These groups will also be able to receive Jira global permissions and permissions in the permissions scheme of the projects.
+These groups are also able to receive ***Jira global permissions*** at the global scope inside Jira and ***project level permissions*** in the *permissions scheme* of each project, that is, at the *project scope*.
-#### 2.4.1.2.
-Jira Global Level Permissons
+### 2.4.2.
+Jira Global Level Permissions
+Global permissions in Jira application are only granted to **groups**.
+Only Jira administrators can assign it.
+You can edit global permissions at Settings ⚙️ > System > Global Permissions

 | Permission                                                        | Explanation                                                                                                                                                                                                                                  |
 | ----------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **Administer Jira**                                               | Create and administer projects, issue types, fields, workflows, and schemes for all projects.
 Users with this permission can perform most administration tasks, except managing users, importing data, and editing system email settings.    |